raehik/symparsec/README.md

 checking or parsing on the term level?
 Symparsec does the parsing on the type level instead.
 Catch bugs earlier, get faster runtime.

+Also type-level Haskell authors deserve fun libraries too!!

 ## Design
 ### The parser
-TODO nope back to 3-tuple, but `Done` is non-consuming

-A parser is a 4-tuple of:
+A parser is a 3-tuple of:

-* a consuming character parser; given a character and a state, returns
+* a character parser; given a character and a state, returns
   * `Cont s`: keep going, here's the next state `s`
-  * `Done r`: parse successful with value `r`
+  * `Done r`: parse successful with value `r`, _do not consume character_
   * `Err  E`: parse error, details in the `E` (a structured error)
 * an end handler, which takes only a state, and can only return `Done` or `Err`
-* an initial "raw" state
+* an initial state
-* a state initializer, which turns the initial "raw" state into the first state value (the indirection here assists singling)

-Running a parser is simple:
+Running such a parser is very simple:

 * initialize state
 * parse character by character until end of input, or `Done`/`Err`

 Parsers may not communicate with the runner any other way.
 This means no backtracking, chunking etc. This is a conscious decision, made for simplicity.

-Note that due to character parsers being consuming, we often need to do a bit of "internal lookahead", where we check if we expect to consume any more characters, and if not then emit a `Done`.
-It also means that non-consuming parsers such as `Take 0` are invalid for non-empty strings.
-The state initializer should be used to catch such cases.
+We're still able to implement a good handful of parser combinators regardless, including a limited form of backtracking.

-This is a rough overview of parser design.
-See the code and/or Haddock documentation for precise details.
+This is a rough overview.
+See the code & Haddocks for precise details.

-### Pitfall: Character parsers always consume
-There is no backtracking or lookahead, that you do not implement yourself.
-This keeps the parser execution extremely simple, but breaks null parsers such as `Drop 0`, so these must be handled specially (unless you don't getting mind stuck type families on misuse).

-For concrete examples, see the implementation of `Drop` and `Literal`.

-### Pitfall: Not all parsers are definable
-* No changing parser state.
-Thus, parsers such as `Try :: Parser s r -> Parser (s, [Char]) r` are not definable. _Parsers may not backtrack._
-  * Combinators such as `<|>` can emulate backtracking, but they are complex and hard to reason about (they may have bugs!).

-### Feature: Parsers may be reified to use at runtime, with guaranteed same behaviour
-TODO

 ## Contributing
 I would gladly accept further combinators or other suggestions.
 Please add an